Wilmington Probate and Estate Administration Attorney

 When a loved one passes away, many assets owned in their individual name may need to go through probate or estate administration.
 This is a process supervised by the Clerk of Court, where a person (usually a surviving spouse or close family member) is appointed to collect assets, pay debts, and distribute property to the beneficiaries of the decedent's estate.

 At Seay Law Firm, PLLC, we know the death of a loved one is trying and difficult.
 The last thing you want to worry about during this time is meeting the legal obligations of the estate administration process.
-The required documents, papers, applications, filings, notices, inventories, and accountings associated with an estate administration can often be daunting, confusing, and time consuming.
+The required documents, papers, applications, filings, notices, inventories, and accounting associated with an estate administration can often be daunting, confusing, and time consuming.
+These difficulties are multiplied if you are from out of state or live far away from Wilmington.
 Often the estate administration process can drag on for many months or even years.

 Seay Law Firm probate & estate administration attorneys are here to help